Wallet0013/Procyon/readme.md

 ### Caution
-端末のvboxnet0が書き換わります。
+Procyon overwite [vboxnet0]
-this is use two ipaddr
+Procyon is use two ipaddr
 use 200.200.x.x/16 for management.
 So this segment isn't use a test.